-If you only have a few days scheduled in Germany, then it would be best to focus on one city at a time and take a day trip.
-Hamburg is a great city to visit on a day trip.
+If you have just a few days in Germany, it would be best to focus on one city at a time and take a day trip.
+For example, Hamburg is a great city to visit on a day trip or weekend.

 If you have a week to spend in Germany, you can visit more than one city and take two-day trips to different parts of the country.

-Keep in mind that you also have to factor in travel time between each German city you want to visit.
-You can easily spend a few days in Berlin and then take a day trip to one of the smaller cities close by.
+Remember that you also have to consider the travel time between each German city you want to visit.
+You can easily spend a few days in Berlin and then take a day trip to one of the smaller cities nearby.

 Train Travel in Germany

 If you choose to travel to Germany by train, you will find that it is an inexpensive, quick, easy, and convenient mode of transportation.
 Trains cover almost all tourist attractions in Germany.
 The best part is that it is an affordable mode of transport.
 Moreover, you will reach your destination on time – trains in Germany are hardly ever late and they are typically faster than cars.

 For example, it takes less than six hours to go by train from Hamburg in the north to Munich in the south.
 The same trip takes around eight hours by car.
 And if you choose to go by bus, it might take up to 10 hours.